 Day 10: The adventure never stops as we head from mountain tops to granite rocks.
 A full day of rock climbing is in store, as we learn proper climbing and belaying technique.
 Even the girl who has never been on a wall before will get to call herself a climber at the day’s end.
 Tonight we’ll get wild with an Alpenolympic event and perhaps even a themed costume party dinner followed by hot spring pool soaking!

-Day 11: We’ll take showers and do laundry before having a final relaxing day of souvenir shopping in downtown Bozeman.
+Day 11: We’ll take showers and do laundry before having a final relaxing day checking out downtown Bozeman and enjoying a local ice cream shop!
 Tonight, we’ll have our traditional end of session awards ceremony and exchange contact information with the friends that we’ve made.

 Day 12: It’s time to go home!
 Exchanging hugs with your friends, you’ll depart from Bozeman Yellowstone International Airport knowing that you’ve had a ton of fun and accomplished great things as an Alpengirl and will be a part of our fantastic community for life.
 See you next summer!